-msdm a nomadic house-studio-gallery for photographic art and curatorial research, an expanded practice of the artist's book, photobook publishing and peer-to-peer collaboration created by contemporary artist paula roush
+msdm a nomadic house-studio-gallery for photographic art and curatorial research, an expanded practice of the artist's book, photobook publishing and peer-to-peer collaboration created by artist researcher paula roush

 paula roush is a portuguese artist and researcher working across photography, publishing, installation, and computational processes.
 Her practice investigates how images are produced, circulated, and transformed within ecological, technological, and archival systems, with particular attention to what resists prediction, stabilization, and representation.